 Preparing for the Battle Against the Cold and Flu

-What we have been doing is using vitamin C in two doses of 1000-1500mg, 1/2 to 1 tsp. cod liver oil and the echinacea and elderberry tinctures as needed.
+What we have been doing is using vitamin C in two doses of 1000-1500mg, garlic, and 1/2 to 1 tsp. cod liver oil and the echinacea and elderberry tinctures as needed.
 If you start to feel something coming on, or you are around a lot of sick people, start using the tinctures in water 2-3x a day.
 You can also use the Immune Building tincture daily.
 If you start feeling the tickle in your throat, increase your vitamin C as needed on the hour.

 This has worked consistently and will be my go-to protocol for our clinical practice this season.

 *If you have found some products that you swear by, feel free to share in the comment section.
 The fewer people that are sick, the lower the probability that we all get sick!
 If you are taking any medications or have any health conditions, always run these recommendations by your doctor first.